Meet the Team

 Jade Forester, Marketing & Communiations Officer

 Jade joined Mentor in March 2015 as Marketing and Communications Officer and is responsible for Mentor's organisational communications, including the website and social media channels.
+She also creates marketing materials for Mentor using graphic design tools to support the programmes, fundraising and events staff.
 Jade has a strong background in digital communications and community engagement for non-profits, and has a passion for third sector work, particularly the work of organisations that support and empower young people.
 Jade holds a Bachelor's degree in Journalism and War & Peace Studies from the University of Maine at Farmington, where she was actively engaged with many student organisations, including a number of social justice, human rights and peer support groups.
 Email Jade.

 Sue Tilley, Financial Officer